niksilver/201-PocketPiano/README.md

 If you hold shift and double tap synth button 2 (middle C) you get synth 8.
 And so on.

+Similarly, use a double tap to access patterns 7 to 12.

-If there is no synth module in a slot you select then you won't get any sound.
+You don't need to fill all twelve pattern or synth slots.
+But if you try to use a slot that isn't filled then you won't get any sound.

-Installing and using extra patterns is exactly the same, but installation is in the patterns folder.

 The double tap time is 500ms.
 That's the time required from pressing a button down the first time, to pressing the same button down a second time.

-You don't need to fill all twelve pattern or synth slots.
-But if you try to use a slot that isn't filled then you won't get any sound.
+## Blinking LEDS

+If you select a pattern or synth from the second layer then its corresponding LED will blink.

+If you don't like the blinking you can turn this off by editing the mother patch.
+For pattern blinking go [pd leds] > [pd pattern-leds] > [pd blink-second layer] and follow the comments.
+For synth blinking go [pd leds] > [pd synth-leds] > [pd blink-second layer] and follow the comments.

 ## Changes